Aratramba/design-manual/README.md

 # Design Manual
-Create a living, breathing design manual / styleguide that presents all components used on your website.
+Create a living, breathing design manual that presents all components used on your website.

 This package combines Markdown files with JSON containing your html snippets and creates a beautiful design manual.
 Each component will be placed in an iframe along with your website css/js.

 Use [Design Manual Scraper](https://github.com/EightMedia/design-manual-scraper) to feed components from your (live) website into Design Manual.